aplosdev/docs/README.md

 ## Name

-The name 'Aplós', pronounced as `/aplós/` is the Romanized representation of the Greek word 'Απλός,' which translates to 'Simple' or 'Pure and simple'.
-This naming choice that showcases the essence of the project— it's dedication to providing users with a traightforward and modern web experience.
+The name 'Aplós', pronounced as `/aplós/` is the Romanized representation of the Greek word 'Απλός,' which translates to 'Simple'.
+This naming choice showcases the essence of the project— it's dedication to providing users with a traightforward and modern web experience.
 Aplós is centered around the philosophy of simplicity, aiming to deliver an uncomplicated and contemporary solution for website creation.

 ## Try & Use